Home

 It is common knowledge that if you you really want to improve your golf game it is important that you carry out some golf-excercises before you play.
 The old expression " Proper Planning Prevents Poor Performance" springs to mind.

-With this in mind I will be posting articles by well known authors on golf-excercises and golf fitness which will hopefully help you ( and me!! ) get into better shape and improve our golf game overall.
+With this in mind I will be posting articles by well known authors on golf excercises and fitness which will hopefully help you ( and me!! ) get into better shape and improve our golf game overall.

-Golf Fitness Exercises to Help Your Short Game
+Golf Fitness Excercises to Help Your Short Game

-Tip!
-These tips on improving your game with golf strengthening exercises can absolutely help you bounced back into making beautiful swinging shots.
-However, these golf exercises must be performed easily and gently, without jerking, bouncing, or sudden movements to avoid further muscle strain.
+These tips on improving your game with golf excercises can absolutely help you bounced back into making beautiful swinging shots.
+However, these golf excercises must be performed easily and gently, without jerking, bouncing, or sudden movements to avoid further muscle strain.

-The connection between golf fitness exercises and the short game often times goes unnoticed.
-It is usually thought golf fitness exercises help us generate more clubhead speed, add more distance to our drives, hit longer iron shots, and play more consistently from the fairway.
-In this mix of benefits the short game is often lost when discussing golf fitness.
-Believe it or not golf fitness exercises can benefit your short game in a big way.
+The connection between golf excercises and the short game often times goes unnoticed.
+It is usually thought golf excercises help us generate more clubhead speed, add more distance to our drives, hit longer iron shots, and play more consistently from the fairway.
+In this mix of benefits the short game is often lost when discussing golf excercises.
+Believe it or not golf excercises can benefit your short game in a big way.

 The video we filmed was not your "typical" short game video.
 Where we instructed you to place your feet here, clubface in this position, hands forward of the ball, etc, etc. It was a much better approach in the video and discussed concepts of the short game.
 Christopher presented ways to think about short game shots, and processes to improve your short game.